 I have written elsewhere at some length and in several articles why I believe Trumpism is a manifestation of fascist tendencies in the United States, and why I believe that Trump is himself a fascist, even without his knowing that he is, as he is an utterly and unreservedly unlettered man, someone who is an entirely instinctual vessel of fascism.
 But my purpose, here, is not to deconstruct Trumpism or provide examples of his fascistic ways and beliefs.
 Rather, it is to provide a general précis on some of the principal attributes of fascism insofar as it can be codified in order to provide a guide that might prove useful in examining recent and future events in the United States and in other countries.
 Here are ten characteristics that were present in the major fascistic movements of the last century and are reappearing today.

 Michael Berumen is a retired business executive and published author on diverse topics including economics, mathematics, music, and philosophy.
 He has lectured to civic, academic, and business audiences internationally, and testified before the U.S. Congress and local legislative and regulatory bodies as an expert witness.
 He has served on various boards of directors.
 Among other things, he is the author of the book Do No Evil: Ethics with Applications to Economic Theory and Business.
-A longtime Californian, he and his wife have live happily in retirement in Colorado.
+A longtime Californian, he and his wife now live happily in retirement in Colorado.